-The château held its official grand opening in July 2023 and will open to undergraduate students in the fall of 2023.
+The château held its official grand opening in July 2023 and opened to undergraduate students in the fall of 2023.

 The first phase of renovations began in the spring of 2020 and is devoted to the restoration of the estate's two primary buildings: the château and the orangerie.

 The main building of the historic château will become a living and learning center for our undergraduate students.
 It will include classrooms, study areas, recreational and community spaces, a small dining room, an administrative center, and a faculty apartment on the ground floor (with additional community rooms on the lower level).
 The student bedrooms, along with more study spaces, will be located on the second and third floors.

 Adjacent to the château, the orangerie (a dedicated building where the estate's orange

 and fruit trees were protected during the winter) will be renovated to include a professional